TheRipperJhon/BoopSuite/README.md

 #### If you want to filter by a specific AP mac address:

 `BoopSniff -i wlan1mon -a xx:xx:xx:xx:xx:xx`

+#### If you want to filter by a list of AP mac address:

+`BoopSniff -i wlan1mon -a xx:xx:xx:xx:xx:xx yy:yy:yy:yy:yy:yy`

 #### To launch a deauth attack: